Princess Elisabeth of Luxembourg (1901–1950): Death

-Prince Ludwig of Thurn and Taxis was killed on 22 April 1933, in a car accident, near their family estate in Niederaichbach, aged 32.
+On 22 April 1933, Prince Ludwig Philipp of Thurn and Taxis died in a car accident near the family's estate in Niederaichbach at the age of 32.

-Princess Elisabeth died on 2 August 1950, aged 49, at their home, Schloss Niederaichbach and was buried alongside her husband at St. Emmeram's Abbey, Regensburg, Bavaria, Germany.
+Princess Elisabeth died on 2 August 1950, aged 49, at Schloss Niederaichbach.
+She was interred alongside her husband in the princely chapel of St. Emmeram's Abbey (Schloss St. Emmeram) in Regensburg, Bavaria.